 Anima vs AgentMail: Why You Need More Than Just Email

 AgentMail does one thing and does it well: email for AI agents.
-If all your agent needs is to send and receive email, AgentMail is a solid choice.
-But most production agents need more than an inbox.The Problem with Email-Only
+If all your agent needs is to send and receive email, AgentMail is a solid choice — and this page will say so plainly.
+But most production agents need more than an inbox.How this comparison works.
+Every claim about AgentMail cites their public documentation with the date we checked it (2026-07-16).
+Where their docs don’t document something, we say “not documented” rather than “no”.
+Where AgentMail is ahead of us, we say that too.

 Consider a customer support agent.
 It receives a complaint via email, looks up the order, sends an SMS confirmation, and logs into the merchant portal to update the ticket.
 That workflow touches:- Email (receive complaint, send resolution)